usmannawaz01/Old-Church-Slavonic-Lemmatizer/README.md

 *The main window where users input the OCS text and press the "Lemmatize Text" button.*

 ### Dataset Viewer
-The dataset viewer provides an easy way to browse and explore the dataset files used in the lemmatization process.
+The "view dataset" button provides an easy way to browse and explore the dataset files used in the lemmatization process.

 ![Dataset Viewer](interface/Datasetview2.png)